A Survey on Multimodal Large Language Models: Evaluation

-A main issue of GPT-4 based scoring is that currently, its multimodal interface is not publicly available.
-As a result, GPT-4 can only generate responses based on image-related text content, such as captions or bounding box coordinates, without accessing the image~\cite{llava-med}.
-It thus may be questionable to set GPT-4 as the performance upper bound in this case.
-An alternative approach is to compare different capabilities of MLLMs through case studies.
-For example, mPLUG-Owl uses a visually related joke understanding case to compare against GPT-4~\cite{openai2023gpt4} and MM-REACT~\cite{mm-react}.
-Similarly, Video-LLaMA~\cite{video-llama} offers some cases to demonstrate several capabilities, such as audio-visual co-perception and common-knowledge concept recognition.
+A main issue of applying text-only GPT-4 as an evaluator is that the judge is only based on image-related text content, such as captions or bounding box coordinates, without accessing the image~\cite{llava-med}.
+Thus, it may be questionable to set GPT-4 as the performance upper bound in this case.
+With the release of the vision interface of GPT, some works~\cite{yin2023woodpecker, li2024red} exploit a more advanced GPT-4V model to assess the performance of MLLMs.
+For example, Woodpecker~\cite{yin2023woodpecker} adopts GPT-4V to judge the response quality of model answers based on the image.
+The evaluation is expected to be more accurate than using text-only GPT-4 since GPT-4V has direct access to the image.

-\paragraph{Others} Some other methods focus on a specific aspect of MLLMs.
-For instance, MultiInstruct~\cite{multiinstruct} proposes a metric called sensitivity that assesses the model' robustness to varied instructions.
-Li \etal ~\cite{li2023evaluating} delve into the object hallucination problem and propose a query method POPE to assess performance in this regard.
-Zhao \etal ~\cite{zhao2023evaluating} consider safety issues and propose to evaluate the robustness of MLLMs to adversarial attacks.
+A supplementary approach is to compare the different capabilities of MLLMs through case studies.
+For instance, some studies evaluate two typical advanced commercial-use models, GPT-4V and Gemini.
+Yang~\etal~\cite{yang2023dawn} perform in-depth qualitative analysis on GPT-4V by crafting a series of samples across various domains and tasks, spanning from preliminary skills, such as caption and object counting, to complex tasks that require world knowledge and reasoning, such as joke understanding and indoor navigation as an embodied agent.
+Wen~\etal~\cite{wen2023road} make a more focused evaluation of GPT-4V by designing samples targeting automatic driving scenarios.
+Fu~\etal~\cite{fu2023challenger} carry out a comprehensive evaluation on Gemini-Pro by comparing the model against GPT-4V.
+The results suggest that GPT-4V and Gemini exhibit comparable visual reasoning abilities in spite of different response styles.